tsshadow/ultrasonic/.gitlab/issue_templates/Default.md

 Describe how somebody else could observe the same behavior you do.
 Don't share here any logins and passwords!

+### Please provide a log!

+Many issues are hard to reproduce without a log file.
+Please enable logging by opening the setting and scrolling to the bottom.
+There you will find an option to activate loging and to export the file.
+Please note that the log might contain personal information, such as the name of the tracks you listened to.
+If you don't want to post it publicly, let us know, and we will find a way.

 ## System information

 ### Ultrasonic client